MultiQC/MultiQC/docs/config.md

 ## Checks for new versions

 When MultiQC runs it automatically checks to see if there is a new version available to download.
+If so, a log message is printed at the top of the run saying where to download it (_MultiQC Version v0.6 now available!_).
 This helps people stay up to date and reduces the number of bug reports that are due to outdated MultiQC versions.